michaelficarra/MooTools-StringScanner/README.md

 	ss.set_pointer(99)		// 13

 ### reset
-Moves the scan pointer back to the beginning of the string being scanned and clears the last match results.
+Moves the scan pointer back to the beginning of the String being scanned and clears the last match results.

 	ss.reset()					// #<StringScanner 0/13 @ "abc12...">
 	ss.scan_until(/(\s)/)		// "abc123 "